Oﬀering a world-class education founded on an elaborated National Curriculum for England (NCFE)

 The National Curriculum for England

-The National Curriculum for England is a broad and balance curriculum applied in over 150 countries across the world.
+The National Curriculum for England is a broad and balanced curriculum applied in over 150 countries across the world.
 It is based on a structured and broad framework that outlines expected levels of achievement through all stages of a student’s school life.

-In addition to the development of specific skills and competencies, the curriculum emphasises enquiry, creativity, analytical evaluation and other skills needed to meet the challenges of the future.
+In addition to the development of specific skills and competencies, the curriculum emphasises innovation, enquiry, creativity, analytical evaluation and other skills needed to meet the challenges of the future.